top of page

 In this article, we'll walk you through the ship draft survey process.
 You'll learn about preparation, reading draft marks, calculating ballast, and more.
 Mastering these techniques ensures accurate cargo weight measurements and avoids disputes.

-Whether you're a marine surveyor, ship officer, or just interested, this guide will help you.
+Whether you're a marine surveyor, ship officer, or just generally interested in this topic, this guide will help you understand the basics of conducting a proper ship draft survey.
 It's packed with the knowledge and skills needed for reliable vessel draft measurements.
 Let's dive into the world of ship cargo weight determination.

 Key Takeaways